tmielke/fuse-demos/JBoss-Fuse/jaas-login-module-example-6.1/readme.md

 If thats the case, follow these steps:

 - Start JBoss Fuse 6.1
-- create a Fabric (if not already done) using fabric:create --clean
+- Create a Fabric (if not already done) using fabric:create --clean
-- add this demo bundle to the `fabric` profile: fabric:profile-edit --bundles io/fabric8/jaas/test/jaas-login-module-example/6.1 fabric
+- Add this demo bundle to the `fabric` profile: fabric:profile-edit --bundles io/fabric8/jaas/test/jaas-login-module-example/6.1 fabric

-- run `jaas:realms` to verify the login modules got deployed.
+- Run `jaas:realms` to verify the login modules got deployed.
 The output should be similar to

 ```
   JBossFuse:karaf@root> jaas:realms